-Project: 1955 Chevrolet Truck
+Project: 1955 Chevrolet 3100 Truck

-The ’55 Chevy Truck customer wanted a custom center console – he wanted a stereo and navigation, but did not want to cut a bigger hole in the dash, he actually wanted the current hole gone.
+The ’55 Chevy Truck customer wanted a custom center console to house a stereo with navigation, but did not want to cut a bigger hole in the dash, he actually wanted the current hole gone.

 What we wanted was something that looked that it was stamped by the factory.
 About the same time, work was being done on the cab and the cab corner discards caught our eye.
 The right curves and shape to fit in with the rest of the truck perfectly.

-The console was shaped to nestle up to the underside if the dashboard nicely.
-The top of the console was fashioned to clip onto the dash, and then held in place with a single set screw through a tab at the bottom.
+The console was shaped to nestle up to the underside of the dashboard nicely.
+The top of the console was fashioned to clip onto the dash and then secured in place with a single set screw through a tab at the bottom.
 The clips under the dash are spread wide so the install is quite sturdy.